dk14/crypto/chats/btc-audit/README.md

 > If AI tries to reproduce this project - it won't work.
 Ai is an automated copy-paster.
 Integrations with Ledger wallets - it cannot do, too much risk, they'll need a person to talk to.
 Plus, It's cutting edge CS..AI cannot progress CS, it cannot design novel useful metrics, or write code without security/logical flaws. **If it appears to you that AI does invent - it is result of lack of your own expertise (you did not do DYR IRL).**

-> I won't add anything more novel or stable features to this repo until there are funds.
+> I won't add anything more novel or stable features to this repo **until there are funds**.
 Incl. funds conpensating for work done already.
 I won't respond to any communication until then - I already done more work than anyone, I invested into R&D more than you ever will.

 ## How to use